For information about recording scripts for native applications, see Creating scripts for native mobile applications.

-Uploading and viewing scripts in the Dynatrace Portal
+Uploading and viewing scripts in the Synthetic Classic Portal

 Scripts recorded for mobile devices can only be provisioned and used for Synthetic Mobile tests.
-If you record a script for a mobile device and upload it to the Dynatrace Portal, you will not be able to view the script in the Dynatrace Portal unless your account includes Mobile.
+If you record a script for a mobile device and upload it to the Synthetic Classic Portal, you will not be able to view the script in the Synthetic Classic Portal unless your account includes Mobile.
 Likewise, you cannot view non-mobile scripts when provisioning Mobile tests.